 Section 1 - Standing Committees

-There shall be six standing committees, each composed of a Director and an additional even number of members that is not less than two, and which may reach any level determined by the Director and the County Chairman as being necessary to accomplish the Committee's stated mission.
-The Director shall be appointed by the County Chairman from the membership of the County Committee with the advice and consent of the County Committee.
+There shall be seven standing committees, each composed of a Director and an additional number of members, and which may reach any level determined by the Director and the County Chairman as being necessary to accomplish the Committee's stated mission.
+The Director shall be appointed by the Chairman from the voting members of the County Committee with the advice and consent of the County Committee.
 The Director shall appoint such members as necessary to accomplish the Committee's stated mission.
 The Director and members shall serve at the pleasure of the County Chairman for a term of office to expire upon appointment of their successors.
 Such committees shall meet at the call of their Director but no less than four times a year.

 A. Precinct Operations Committee